 A herniated disc, also called a slipped disk or a ruptured disk, can be a painful and disabling health condition.
 It occurs when one of the spinal discs tear or rupture.
 In a healthy human spine, each spinal disc is like a small jelly donut composed of a gel-like material enclosed in a tougher exterior.
 These discs serve as cushions between the bones that make up the spine.
 When one of these discs crack or rupture, it can result in pain, numbness, and weakness of the limbs.

 A slipped disc can be due to natural causes such as disc degeneration as a person ages.
-However, there are cases where someone else’s negligence leads to a slipped disc injury – for example, in a car crash or in a serious slip-and-fall accident due to a hazard in one’s property.
+However, there are cases where someone else’s negligence leads to a slipped disc injury – for example, in a car crash.
 In cases like this, the injured may be entitled to compensation, especially since this injury can be both costly and difficult to treat.

 Causes Of A Slipped Disc